passionroro/42cursus-ft_malcolm/DOCUMENTATION.md

 - 14 bytes for the Ethernet header
 - 46 bytes for the payload (minimum)
 - 4 bytes for the Frame Check Sequence (FCS)

-  When we add the 14-byte Ethernet header to the 28-byte ARP packet, we get 42 bytes.
+When crafting an ARP Reply, we create a 14-byte Ethernet header and a 28-byte ARP packet.
+That adds up to 42 bytes, which doesn't meet the requirements to fit within an ethernet frame.

 So to have a 64 bytes packet, we need to add padding.
 The padding should bring the total frame size (excluding the FCS) to 60 bytes, allowing the 4-byte FCS to complete the 64-byte minimum.